Industrial Advisory Boards

 - The outcomes from each IAB meeting will generate a series of proposed actions for individual streams.

-- These will be considered by the Education and Learning Committee which will then create and implement a school wide action plan.
+- These will be considered by the Education Board in SEMS which will then create and implement a school wide action plan.

-- The outcomes of this action plan will be reported back at the next available IAB.
+- The outcomes of this action plan will be reported back at the next IAB.